 1 14-oz. pkg. of vegan ground beef (try Lightlife Gimme Lean®)

 1 14-oz. pkg. of vegan chorizo (try El Burrito® Soyrizo)

 1/4 cup uncooked white rice

 1 tsp. onion powder

 1 yellow onion, chopped

 1/2 lb. fresh green beans, cut into 1-inch pieces

 Diced avocado, for garnish

 - In a medium-sized bowl, add the vegan ground beef, vegan chorizo, white rice, dried bread crumbs, onion powder, oregano, a dash of sea salt, and a dash of pepper and mix together with your hands until well combined.
-Using a 1/8-cup measuring cup for portioning, shape the mixture into balls.
+Using a 1/8-cup measuring cup, shape the mixture into balls.